Quaddroo/notemaster/README.md

 ## WARNING
-using this yourself might require a bit of work.
+Using this yourself might require a bit of work.
 I did not think of other people when making this.

 # Notemaster